 Experiential play therapy combines child-centered play therapy with relationship therapy.

-This type of play therapy is based on the results of current play therapy research.
+Evidence-based play therapy is based on the results of current play therapy research.
 Therapists rely on recognized scientific outcomes to determine the course of treatment.
-Considerations for this plan include the individual characteristics of the child, their culture, and their unique likes and dislikes, and how other children with the same factors have fared in different types of play therapy.
+Considerations for this plan include the individual characteristics of the child, their culture, their unique likes and dislikes, and how other children with the same factors have fared in different types of play therapy.

 Gestalt Play Therapy

-In gestalt play therapy, the focus is to help the client be more self-aware, better develop their sense of responsibility, and stay in touch with the here and now.
+In gestalt play therapy, the focus is to help the client be more self-aware, develop their sense of responsibility, and stay in touch with the present moment.

 Group Play Therapy